wealding/teaphp/README.md

 teaphp
 ======

-Teaphp is a php framework, working is a cup of tea.
+Teaphp is a php framework